 In addition to photos and videos in our photo gallery, visit our Dojo Events page for photos and videos from our seminars.

 About Two Rivers | Events | Schedule |

 About Iaido | Photo Gallery | Glossary | Aikido for Children

-Two Rivers Aikikai is a 501(c)(3) federal non-profit organization that admits students of any race, color, age, gender, and sexual preference to all the rights, privileges, programs and activities that are available to all members.
+Two Rivers Aikikai is a 501(c)(3) federal non-profit organization that admits students of any race, color, age, gender identity, and sexual orientation to all the rights, privileges, programs and activities that are available to all members.